-We are temporarily located on the first floor, in Special Collections and University Archives.
+We are located in the Thomas G. Carpenter Library on the second floor.
 We are open to the UNF community as well as the public.
 Please see the Visiting tab for further details.

 Mission

-It is the mission of the Allen Lastinger Center for Florida History to provide an inclusive and supportive space for the study, use, and stewardship of historical materials related to the history of the state of Florida; supporting student and faculty success as well as the larger community of those interested in the materials.
+It is the mission of the Allen Lastinger Center for Florida History to provide an open and supportive space for the study, use, and stewardship of historical materials related to the history of the state of Florida; supporting student and faculty success as well as the larger community of those interested in the materials.

 Vision